-We all talk about stress, but we are not always clear about what it is.
+We all talk about stress, but we are not always clear about what it is and how it effects us.
 This is because stress comes from both the good and the bad things that happen to us.
 If we did not feel any stress, we would not be alive!
 Stress becomes a problem when we are not sure how to handle an event or a situation.
 Then worry sets in, and we feel “stressed.”

 Stress symptoms can affect your body, your thoughts and feelings, and your behavior.
 Being able to recognize common stress symptoms can give you a jump on managing them.
 Stress that’s left unchecked can contribute to many health problems, such as high blood pressure, heart disease, obesity and diabetes.